Financial Education for Securities, Banking, & Insurance Professionals.

 - administrator in higher education

-The PhD in Financial and Retirement Planning is a part-time program that is delivered primarily online and enhanced with residencies that require travel to Bryn Mawr, Pennsylvania.
+The PhD in Financial and Retirement Planning is a part-time program that is delivered primarily online and enhanced with three (3) residencies that require travel to Bryn Mawr, Pennsylvania.
 The minimum number of credits required to earn the PhD is 66 and includes courses in master’s-level and advanced financial planning, research methods, and quantitative measurement.
-There is also a financial planning core requirement that can range from 18 to 36 credits depending on prior coursework at the graduate level.
-In general, 72 credits are required to earn the Ph.D. in Financial and Retirement Planning including the dissertation requirement.
-However, actual credit requirements are determined on a case by case basis.
+Actual credit requirements are determined on a case by case basis.

-Students take the sequence of courses in small cohorts.
+Students take the sequence of courses in cohorts of 10 to 20 students.
 The courses are delivered via live/synchronous webinars, asynchronous learning activities such as discussion forums, and on-campus instruction during residencies.
 The American College uses Blackboard as its course management system and Adobe Connect for web-conferencing.

-There are three 1-week residencies in the doctoral program that are scheduled near the beginning, middle, and end of the Program of Study.
-In addition, the comprehensive exam and defense of the final dissertation also take place on the Bryn Mawr campus.
+All three residencies are one-week and occur near the beginning, middle, and end of the Program of Study.
+In addition, PhD Candidates may be required to defend their final dissertation on the Bryn Mawr campus.

 Course materials typically consist of the syllabus, textbooks, and required articles that can be accessed through links on Blackboard.
 Textbooks will be shipped approximately six weeks prior to the start of a course.
 Students are responsible to print hard copies of course documents as needed.

 After successfully completing all required courses, student readiness for the dissertation phase is evaluated through a comprehensive exam that is administered several weeks after course completion.

 Once students pass the comprehensive exam, students will begin the dissertation process upon approval of the research proposal.
-The remainder to the doctoral program encompasses the execution, presentation, and defense of faculty-approved independent research.
+The remainder of the doctoral program encompasses the execution, presentation, and defense of faculty-approved independent research.